-NOAA Fisheries and Louisiana vessels collected ichthyoplankton data at 62 stations with bongo and/or neuston nets at sample sites occurring nearest to half-degree intervals of latitude/longitude.
+NOAA Fisheries, Mississippi, and Louisiana vessels collected ichthyoplankton data with bongo and/or neuston nets at sample sites occurring nearest to half-degree intervals of latitude/longitude.
 The Polish Sorting and Identification Center will sort the samples.
 Once sorted, the specimens and data will be archived at the SEAMAP Archiving Center.